mideind/GreynirEngine/README.rst

-If a binary wheel package isn't available on `PyPi <https://pypi.org>`_ for your system, you may need to have the ``python3-dev`` and/or potentially ``python3.6-dev`` packages (or their Windows equivalents) installed on your system to set up Reynir successfully.
+If a binary wheel package isn't available on `PyPi <https://pypi.org>`_ for your system, you may need to have the ``python3-dev`` and/or potentially ``python3.6-dev`` packages (or their Windows equivalents) installed on your system to set up Greynir successfully.
 This is because a source distribution install requires a C++ compiler and linker::

     # Debian or Ubuntu: